Curriculum Detail - Grade 8

 • Work together as a team to learn standard repertoire

-• Learn to listen to the group, read sheet music like a pro, and respond to a conductor
+• Learn to listen to the group, read sheet music proficiently and respond to a conductor

-• Open to string players with at least 2 years experience and woodwind/brass players with at least 1 year experience
+• Open to string players with at least two years experience and woodwind/brass players with at least one year experience

 • Beginning wind players may join if currently enrolled in weekly lessons